faizan-m/faizan-m.github.io/activities.md

 ----

 ## Books, Movies and Art
-I am a big fan of the written works of Bulleh Shah, Douglas Adams and Terry Pratchet.
-I greatly appreciate their unique and whimsical approach to life and humanity.
-I also enjoy the irony that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.

 My favorite movie is Cloud Atlas.
 If there is a reasonable answer to the meaning of life, the universe and everything then it is definitely in there somewhere.
 My bet is on this quote: *"Our lives are not our own.
 From womb to tomb, we are bound to others, past and present, and by each crime and every kindness, we birth our future."*

 [Electric Sheep](https://electricsheep.org/) is one of the coolest things I have ever seen.
 It is crowd-sourced art powered by genetic algorithms that iteratively evolves based on feedback from the users.
 I am completely mesmerized anytime I watch any of the *sheep*.

+I am a big fan of the written works of Bulleh Shah, Douglas Adams and Terry Pratchet.
+I greatly appreciate their unique and whimsical approach to life and humanity.
+I also enjoy the irony that there is way more in common between Bulleh (a devout Sufi) and Douglas (an equally devout atheist) than one would expect.

+Some books I am making my way through at the moment:
+* In the Plex by Steven Levy
+* The Robot's Rebellion by Keith Stanovich
+* Mind, Self and Society by George Herbert Mead

 ---